A Hub for Policy Impact

 Training Programs for Policymakers

-Policymakers and regulators are at the front lines of decisions on governance related to frontier technologies such as AI.
-Stanford HAI recognizes the valuable role they play in the AI governance ecosystem and has developed training programs such as specialized briefings and boot camps to meet this need.
-In 2019 we worked with Stanford campus partners to co-host our first AI and cyber boot camp for Congressional staff, and in 2020 we are creating new programs to educate decision makers and journalists on AI policy.
+Policymakers and regulators are at the front lines of decision-making on frontier technologies such as AI.
+Recognizing the valuable role they play in the AI governance ecosystem, Stanford HAI has developed specialized training programs--from briefings to boot camps--to meet their needs.
+In 2019 we worked with Stanford campus partners to co-host our first AI and cyber boot camp for Congressional staff, in 2020 we collaborated with the European University Institute to organize an intensive online policy lab on AI for policymakers in the EU and U.S., and in August 2022 we will be hosting the Congressional Boot Camp on Artificial Intelligence for Hill staffers to learn more about AI.